darkronin/scriptKGS/README.md

 # scriptKGS
 scripts for ShinKGS

 a generic project-folder to collect and store in one place bookmarklets that aim to enrich the ShinKGS experience.
+The files are all bookmarklets - [wiki](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks) - [mozilla](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks)

 List of all the scripts: